TomHuynhSG/Smart-School-Chatbot/README.md

 ![Father](https://i.imgur.com/XV3HVJg.png)

-* It can automatically check students' attendance by just greeting to it and it will reply in a funny way
+* It can automatically check students' attendance to the system by just greeting to it and it will reply in a funny way

 ![Check attendance 1](https://i.imgur.com/bJKhUa5.png)